Coal Mines Historic Site

 Today, the Coal Mines offers visitors the chance to discover among the uncrowded ruins and scenic vistas a different perspective on Tasmania's convict history.
 It is a great place to explore on foot, with a number of tracks and paths around the extensive site.
 There are signs and displays to guide you around and inform about the history of the Site.
 A printed guide to the Coal Mines is available from the Visitor Centre at the Port Arthur Historic Site.

 The Coal Mines site is approximately a 75-minute drive from Hobart and a 25-minute drive from Port Arthur.
 A visit is a fascinating adjunct to any visit to the Port Arthur Historic Site.
-Entry to the Coal Mines Historic Site is free.

-There are basic picnic and toilet facilities at the Site, but it is not staffed.
+Entry is free and there are basic picnic and toilet facilities at the Site, but it is not staffed.

 - Picnic Area